 Man in Motion was a novel for early teens, with cover and chapter heads illustrated by Jeff Cummins, published in hardback by Viking Kestrel in 1989 and in Puffin paperback in 1991.
-In an interview shortly after completing the book, Jan told the Australian Puffin Club magazine Puffinalia:

 The Independent offered this acclaim: ‘A model of how a book can be light without being lightweight.’
 Deborah Singmaster in the TES wrote: ‘Readers who enjoy Mark’s ear for adolescent argot will not be disappointed … The schoolboy wit jabs relentlessly on every page, occasionally scoring a palpable hit. if you said you were an atheist the teacher got ratty and said you were too young to know … Nobody ever tells you you’re too young to know if you’re a Christian.’